adventuremomblog

 Does Tanking Make You Feel Dizzy?

-I don’t think tanking will make you feel dizzy unless you’re intentionally paddling in a circle.
+I don’t think tanking will make you feel dizzy unless you intentionally paddle in a circle.

-The tanking experience is a lot of fun and provides an incredible floating sensation.
+The tanking experience provides an incredible floating sensation.

-I think that it also helps that you’re always able to see land during your time on the water.
+I think it helps that you can always see the land along the river during your time on the water.
 When in doubt use Dramamine before you go or wear a motion sickness bracelet.

 tanking on the North Platte River in Nebraska